-Approximately eight years ago, I thought I had it all: a terrific husband, a fulfilling career and a beautiful home.
+Approximately ten years ago, I thought I had it all: a terrific husband, a fulfilling career and a beautiful home.
 Until one day my husband proclaimed that he no longer wanted to be married and walked out the door.
-No explanation.
-No fighting.
-No drama.

 Now, I teach women and men how to: